 Playa Grande, Dominican Republic

-At first glance, the arrangement of 10,000 cement tiles alludes to a camouflage pattern as the Glitch House sits motionless in the lush forest.
-However, the aggregate effect of the tile patterning both blurs and enhances the presence of the house due to the careful control of the color and graphic arrangement of the repetitive tiles.
-Two distinct patterns shift and merge across the facades of the building and react specifically to the changes in geometry, highlighting the entrances by aligning uniformly on the adjacent walls or mirroring on the chamfer surfaces and creating numerous local symmetries.
-Upon approach to the building, what from afar may be read as simply a smear of color comes into focus as the consequence of a glitchy, responsive pattern.
+At first glance from the exterior, the arrangement of over 10,000 handpainted cement tiles alludes to a camouflage pattern.
+However, the graphic quality of the tile patterning, and the geometry of the structure both blur and enhance its physical presence within the jungle.
+Two distinct patterns shift and merge across the facades of the building and react to changes in the staggered block surfaces of the exterior, highlighting entrances by aligning uniformly on the adjacent walls or mirroring across the angled facades to create numerous local symmetries.
+What from afar may be read as simply a blur of color, comes into focus as a bold, responsive pattern upon closer approach.

 At certain times of day, the quarterarc pattern on the cement tiles overlaps with the shadows cast from the staggered CMU geometry.
 The conflation of graphic tile and shadows creates a hollowed void, another visual effect resulting from extensive research into the material.
 The Glitch House’s design relied on compulsively studying the manner in which a single tile could construct widely varying sensations when viewed from afar and up close in the jungle landscape.